 Sometimes your child might appear flushed, and her skin might feel warm, but her core (inner body) temperature will be quite normal.
 This can happen when your child has a cold or has done some hard physical activity.
 It can also happen on a very hot day.

 When to see your doctor about fever and high temperature

 Babies under three months of age who develop a fever must be seen by a doctor immediately, because it’s harder to tell if they have a serious underlying illness.

 In children under 12 months, fever might be a sign of a more significant illness, and you do need to seek medical advice.

 In children over 12 months, seek medical attention if your child has a fever and:

 - looks sicker than before – more pale, lethargic and weak

 - becomes drowsy

-- refuses to drink, and is weeing less often (if your baby has fewer than half the usual number of wet nappies, see a doctor)
+- refuses to drink, and is weeing less often (if your child has fewer than half the usual number of wet nappies, see a doctor)

 - complains of a stiff neck, persistent headache or light hurting his eyes